gjmolter/pix-charge/README.md

 import QRCode from "qrcode";
 ```

-On your HTML, create an Canvas element with an id
+On your HTML, create a Canvas element with an id

 ```html
 <canvas id="canvas"></canvas>